-Avoid Parkinson, the adage that work expands to fill the time available for its completion in going after your goal.
+Avoid Parkinson’s, the adage that work expands to fill the time available for its completion in going after your goal.
 Stay focused on the immediate things that count.
-Don’t seek perfection unless it is indispensable.
+And, don’t seek perfection unless it is indispensable.
 Often, the 80% solution will provide all the rewards, so allow yourself a little leeway when it comes time to call it complete.
-Perfection can be the enemy of good enough.
+And, perfection can be the enemy of good enough.

 Don’t let the world get in your way.
-We live in a world full of distractions; phone calls, text messages, Instagram, Facebook, Pinterest, and hundreds of other things that can and will distract you from your goal—if you let it!.
-Stay focused and committed to your destination and the timeline you have set.
+We live in a world full of distractions; phone calls, text messages, Instagram, Facebook, Pinterest, and hundreds of other things that can and will distract you from your goal—if you let it!
+So, stay focused and committed to your destination and the timeline you have set.
 Set up your environment to succeed.
-Make it happen!
+And, make it happen!

-Be a bit like Cortez and his men—single focused on the goal.
-Making your dream a must, being committed, and having a sense of urgency will move you toward your destination faster.
+Be a bit like Cortez and his men—single-focused on the goal.
+And, making your dream a must, being committed, and having a sense of urgency will move you toward your destination faster.
 Setting a timeline and sticking to it–these are all forcing functions that will help move you forward.

 Author – Speaker – Leader - Investor